fjbatresv/ayudemonos/README.md

-# ayudemonos
+# Ayudemonos

-Project idea for share resource and knowledge on the crisis for the COVID-19
+Project/Idea for share resources and knowledge on the crisis for the COVID19 pandemic.